nanomaoli/llm_reproducibility/README.md

 # ⚙️ Challenges and Solutions of LLM Reproducibility

-*A toolkit that enables deterministic LLM inference and eliminates the training–inference mismatch in reinforcement learning。*
+*A toolkit that enables deterministic LLM inference and eliminates the training–inference mismatch in reinforcement learning.*

 **Deterministic Inference across Tensor Parallel Sizes That Eliminates Training–Inference Mismatch** [[Paper]()] [[Code]()]